MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 ### Examples of velocity checks

+Use the following examples to create your own velocity checks.

 #### How much money a specific user has spent

       FROM Purchase AS totalSpending_perUser
       SELECT Sum(@”totalAmount”)
       GROUPBY @”user.userId”

 #### How many times a specific IP address has been used to create a new account

       FROM AccountCreation AS newAccounts_perIP
       SELECT Count()
       GROUPBY @”device.ipAddress”

 #### How many unique users have logged in using a specific device

       FROM AccountLogin AS uniqueUserLogins_perDevice
       SELECT DistinctCount(@”user.userId”)
       GROUPBY @”deviceId”

 #### How many login attempts has a specific user made which were rejected by Fraud Protection

       FROM AccountLogin AS loginRejections_perUser
       SELECT Count()
       GROUPBY @”user.userId”
       WHEN @”ruleEvaluation.decision” == “Reject”

 #### How many purchases has a specific user made from outside of the US, and which also received a high-risk score

       FROM Purchase AS intlHighRiskTxns_perUser
       SELECT Count()
       GROUPBY @”user.userId”
       WHEN @”user.country” != “US” and @riskScore > 900

 ## Create a velocity set